Sebastenhauer/nlp-repo/README.md

 7: store this data along with the original texts in a pandas dataframe in the directory from which the documents are parsed

-8: output a graphical summary of the documents in a html with the package scattertext (does not work currently if only one language is predicted!)
+8: output a graphical summary of the documents with the package scattertext (does not work currently if only one language is predicted!)

 further development path:
 -

-1: train a text classifier with spacy-transformers and textcat and add to the second nlp-pipeline
+1: find a way to eliminate the first spacy pipeline with the language detection

-2: use the predicted category of the document as the category variable in the scattertext-corpus
+2: make the code more efficient

-3: allow parsing from web ressources (see spacy-holmes code and beautifulsoup)
+3: train a text classifier with spacy-transformers and textcat and add to the second nlp-pipeline

-4: find a way to eliminate the first spacy pipeline with the language detection
+4: use the predicted category of the document as the category variable in the scattertext-corpus

-5: make the code more efficient
+5: allow parsing from web ressources (see spacy-holmes code and beautifulsoup)